aekrylov/docker-papermc/README.md

 ## How to use

-To run the latest stable version of this image run
+1. Prepare a `minecraft` folder that the server will store the data in.
+This is not required, but I highly recommend storing world data outside containers.

+    If you're migrating from Spigot/non-docker Paper then simply make sure you dont have any `server-*.jar` files inside it

+2. [Recommended] Create a minecraft user on the host system and make it owner of the `minecraft` folder.
+    This way the server will be run from a non-root user

+3. Run the server:
+    ```shell script
-	docker run -d -p 25565:25565 -e EULA=true -e MC_VER=<Minecraft version> aekrylov/papermc
+    docker run -d -p 25565:25565 -e EULA=true -e MC_VER=<Minecraft version> --name papermc aekrylov/papermc
+    ```
    You may specify any Minecraft version PaperMC has been built against (check a list [here](https://papermc.io/legacy)).

-Note that

-	-e EULA=true

-indicates you agree with [Mojang EULA](https://account.mojang.com/documents/minecraft_eula), which is required to run the server.
+   Note that `-e EULA=true` indicates you agree with [Mojang EULA](https://account.mojang.com/documents/minecraft_eula), which is required to run the server.

-The parameter

-	-p 25565:25565

-tell on witch external port the internal 25565 should be connected, in this case the same, if you only type -p 25565 it will connect to a random port on the machine

-## Giving the container a name
+## Configuring the server

-To make it easier to handle you container you can give it a name instead of the long number thats normally give to it, add a

-	--name papermc

-to the run command to give it the name minecraft, then you can start it easier with

-	docker start papermc
-	docker stop papermc
+You can change config files the standard way.
+See [the docs](https://paper.readthedocs.io/en/latest/server/configuration.html) for a list op PaperMC configuration options.
+Arguments may be passed with docker run command.
+Also some predefied variables are available.

-## Memory settings
+### Memory settings

-### MC_MAXMEM
+You can customize memory allocation setting by passing environment variables to the container.
+Example:

+    docker run <..> -e MC_MAXMEM=2g -e MC_MINMEM=1g

+Available variables:
-Sets `-Xmx` (max amount of RAM Java can use). use `m` for megabytes, `g` for gigabytes.
+* `MC_MAXMEM` sets `-Xmx` (max amount of RAM Java can use). use `m` for megabytes, `g` for gigabytes.
 Default is `1g`

-    -e MC_MAXMEM=2g

-### MC_MINMEM

-Sets `-Xms`, i.e. how much memory will be allocated right away.
+* `MC_MINMEM` sets `-Xms`, i.e. how much memory will be allocated right away.
 The default is equal to `MC_MAXMEM`

-    -e MC_MINMEM=512m
+### Additional JVM options

+You can pass additional JVM options using `JAVA_OPTS` env variable.
+Memory settings are prepended to it on startup

 ## Server logs